allthingslinux/tux/docs/content/developer/best-practices/sentry/index.md

 - **Configuration** - DSN setup, environment detection, and SDK initialization
 - **Context Management** - User, command, and custom context enrichment
 - **Tracing** - Performance monitoring with transactions and spans
+- **Metrics** - Performance metrics collection and aggregation
 - **Event Handlers** - Filtering and processing before sending to Sentry
 - **Specialized Utilities** - Domain-specific error capture functions

 ## Architecture

+### Scope and Client Pattern

+The Sentry SDK uses a **Scope and Client** pattern for managing state and context:

+**Scope:**

+- Holds contextual data (tags, extra data, user info, breadcrumbs)
+- Thread-local storage for isolation
+- Contains a reference to the Client
+- Manages event data before sending

+**Client:**

+- Handles event processing and serialization
+- Manages transport and delivery to Sentry servers
+- Applies sampling and filtering
+- Single instance per application

+In Tux, we interact with scopes through `SentryManager` and specialized capture functions.
+The SDK automatically manages the client instance.

 ### Component Structure